matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 **Kanban** (not just a "JIRA board") is a management system for diagnosing and stabilising flow.

-The key to **Kanban** is the Work in Progress (WIP) limit.
+The key to **Kanban** is the visualisation of work and the Work in Progress (WIP) limit.
 WIP limits are not intended as a productivity cap; they are a control that improves flow and throughput by reducing context-switching and queues.
 It is a simple rule that forces the team to stop starting work and start finishing it.

 WIP limits relentlessly expose hidden bottlenecks, making the [waiting](#waiting), and the unevenness painfully visible.
 By forcing the team to pull new work only when capacity is available, WIP limits naturally smooth the flow.